AnderGray/ProbabilityBoundsAnalysis.jl/docs/src/index.md

 * [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl): the interval arithmetic package used in this software.
 * [ValidatedNumerics.jl](https://github.com/JuliaIntervals/ValidatedNumerics.jl): a suite of julia packages for rigorous computations.

+---

+### Acknowledgements

+The authors would like to thank the gracious support from the EPSRC iCase studentship award 15220067.
+We also gratefully acknowledge funding from UKRI via the EPSRC and ESRC Centre for Doctoral Training in Risk and Uncertainty Quantification and Management in Complex Systems.
+This research is funded by the Engineering Physical Sciences Research Council (EPSRC) with grant no. EP/R006768/1, which is greatly acknowledged for its funding and support.
+This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under grant agreement No 633053.
+The views and opinions expressed herein do not necessarily reflect those of the European Commission.